-This chapter provides an overview of Oracle Communications Order and Service Management (OSM) security.
+This chapter provides an overview of security for Oracle Communications Convergence.

 The following principles are fundamental to using any application securely: